Tag: VPS Plan Comparison

 Quick FAQ

-Is 2 GB enough for WordPress in production?
+Is 2 GB RAM enough for WordPress?

-Can I run Docker on 2 GB?
+Can I run a control panel on a 2 GB VPS?

 • NVMe VPS Romania Benchmarks and Speed Tests (Sep 2025)